 How much does car insurance cost in Ohio?

-Car insurance premiums are different in every state, but besides the state you live in, factors like your age, your ZIP code, the car insurance company and your driving record will also impact your premium.
+Car insurance premiums are different in every state, but besides the state you live in, factors like your age, your ZIP code, the car insurance company and coverage types you choose and your driving record will also impact your premium.

-That means Ohio drivers pay $640 less for full coverage car insurance and $237 less for minimum coverage car insurance than the average American driver.
+That means Ohio drivers pay $571 less for full coverage and $209 less for minimum coverage, on average.
+The average cost of full coverage auto insurance in Ohio is about 32% cheaper than the U.S. average.

 Ohio car insurance rates by company

 Average car insurance rates in Ohio vary significantly based on the insurance company you purchase coverage from.
-Some companies, like USAA and American family, offer cheap car insurance, and others, like MetLife, offer more expensive rates.
+Some companies offer considerably cheaper car insurance premiums, like Geico and Hastings Mutual, while others, like Allstate and Esurance, offer more expensive rates on average.
 The table below includes the average annual car insurance rates from some of the best car insurance companies in Ohio.

 Ohio car insurance rates by city